kamranahmedse/developer-roadmap/src/data/roadmaps/ux-design/content/101-behavior-change-strategies/101-cheating/102-automate-act-of-repition.md

-# Automate act of repition
+# Automate the Act of Repetition